 A diagnosis of cancer is difficult at any age, but older patients face unique challenges.
 Older adults and their caregivers have special needs and considerations, including increased risk of drug reactions, the presence of additional health conditions, increased financial burdens of care, and caregiver stress and strain.
-Memorial Sloan Kettering Cancer Center is committed to providing cancer patients aged 65 and older with the treatment, facilities, and support they need.
+Memorial Sloan Kettering Cancer Center is committed to providing older cancer patients with the treatment, facilities, and support they need.

-With this goal in mind, Memorial Sloan Kettering offers the services of a multidisciplinary geriatric team through the 65+ Program.
-This team includes oncologists, geriatricians (physicians who specialize in the care of older adults), a geriatric nurse practitioner, nurses, social workers, a geriatric nutritionist, psychiatrists, a geriatric pharmacist, and members of the Palliative Medicine Service, Rehabilitation Department, and Integrative Medicine Service.
+With this goal in mind, Memorial Sloan Kettering offers the services of a interdisciplinary team through the 65+ Program.
+This team includes oncologists, geriatricians (internists who specialize in the care of older adults), geriatric nurse practitioners, nurses, social workers, geriatric nutritionist, psychiatrists, geriatric pharmacist, and members of the Supportive Care Service, and Rehabilitation Department (Physical Therapy and Occupational Therapy).

 The Geriatrics Service offers medical consultations with geriatrics specialists during the treatment of older patients with cancer.
-Older patients often have health conditions in addition to their cancer that require special attention and extra care.
+These groups of patients often have other health conditions in addition to their cancer that require special attention and extra care.
 Such patients may be receiving treatment from multiple physicians and need someone to provide a comprehensive evaluation so they are not put at risk for avoidable complications.
-Geriatricians are trained to look for subtleties in the way older patients respond to treatments and to perceive symptoms of medical illnesses that are common in these patients.
+Geriatricians are trained to look for subtleties in the way older patients respond to treatments and to perceive symptoms of medical conditions that are common in these patients.

 The Geriatrics Service is available, on referral, to both Memorial Sloan Kettering inpatients and outpatients.
 Patients who would like a geriatric specialist involved in their care should ask their Memorial Sloan Kettering doctor or nurse for a referral to the service.